top of page

 Fish: 145° F or until it is opaque

-Burger patties made from beef: at least 160° F
+Burger patties made from beef: At least 160° F

-Poultry: at least 165° F
+Poultry: At least 165° F

 Hungry for more information ?
 Check out my previous posts below!